← Home

 A delayed penalty begins serving as soon as one of the two active penalties expires.
 The delayed player immediately starts their penalty time at that moment.
 Delayed penalties are tracked in the order they were called (first in, first out).

-🎯 Rule 5: One Player Returns at a Time (Continuous Play Only)
+🎯 Rule 4: One Player Returns at a Time (FIFO)

 💡 Using This Tool